Ria424/developers-animatesdk-docs/Document_object/Document3.md

 #### Description

-Method; applies a filter to the selected objects and places the filter at the end of the Filters list.
+Method; Applies a filter to the selected objects and places the filter at the end of the Filters list.

 #### Example